-As of March 31, 2012, the Company was authorized to issue 40,000,000 shares of Common Stock.
-In connection with the Reorganization described inVote 1 and Note 12, the Company retired its treasury stock, which had historically been used for issuance of Common Stock under the Company's equity-based compensation plans.
+As of June 30, 2012, the Company was authorized to issue 40,000,000 shares of Common Stock.
+In connection with the Reorganization described inNote 1, Processing's 1,414,379 treasury shares were canceled, which also reduced the number of issued shares by 1,414,379.
+The Company accounted for the cancellation of treasury stock as a charge to retained earnings, which reduced both treasury stock and retained earnings by \$7,132.
+The Company had historically used this treasury stock for issuance of Common Stock under the Company's equity-based compensation plans.
 With the retirement of these treasury shares, the Company reserved certain authorized shares for issuance of Common Stock under its equity-based compensation plans.
-Reserved shares of Common Stock at March 31, 2012 were as follows:
+Reserved shares of Common Stock at June 30, 2012 were as follows: